-History: The Mountain Grove campus is home to the State Fruit Experiment Station, which was established by a legislative act in 1899 and is the oldest identifiable segment of SMSU.
-Until 1974, the station was operated as a state agency under a board of trustees appointed by the governor.
-As a result of the Omnibus State Reorganization Act of 1974, administrative responsibility for the State Fruit Experiment Station was given to the Board of Governors of SMSU.
+Mountain Grove 65711 Telephone: (417) 926-4105 www.mtngrv.missouristate.edu state agency under a board of trustees appointed by the governor.
+As a result of the Omnibus State Reorganization Act of 1974, administrative responsibility for the State Fruit Experiment Station was given to the Board of Governors of Missouri State.
 Following university reorganization in 1994, the station was assigned to the Department of Fruit Science in the College of Natural and Applied Sciences.